-The choice between DSLR and Mirrorless is less obvious as they both offer similar quality, have a similar range of lenses, flashguns and accessories.
+The choice between DSLR and Mirrorless is less obvious as they both offer a similar quality, and have a similar range of lenses, flashguns and accessories.

-DSLR have a proven track record, have a massive second hand market and have batteries that last longer than EVF cameras.
+DSLRs have a proven track record, have a massive second-hand market and have batteries that last longer than EVF cameras.

 Electronic Viewfinder Cameras

-Electronic Viewfinder are usually smaller and lighter, as they don’t need a mirror assemble, but may also have smaller sensor.
+Electronic Viewfinders are usually smaller and lighter, as they don’t need a mirror to assemble, but may also have a smaller sensors.
 Early EVF cameras used to have rubbish viewfinders and be slower to react but this is improving all the time.

 Because they are using the power all time and batteries tend to be smaller, due to the smaller body size, EVF cameras use a lot of power so spare batteries should be considered an essential item.
 EVF Cameras tend to have a lot more settings and features which can be a blessing or a curse depending on your point of view.